 Over the years I’ve noticed these traits of successful startups:

 • Self-identified as a technology company in industries not known for technology

 • Use data sources in ways that are not obvious to others in their industry

 • Use byproduct information to make other businesses successful through technology

-• Gained a monopoly over a data source to fuel their growth as a information and data focused technology company
+• Gained a monopoly over a data source to fuel their growth as an information and data-focused technology company

 If you made it this far, you can figure out what to do next…